UniversityOfPlymouthComputing/MobileDev-XamarinForms/docs/Chapters/Chapter_4_MasterDetail/listview-delete.md

 The "." is the path and refers to the data source object of `m1`, which is an instance `SolPlanet`.

-> If we had wanted to pass just the "Name", we could have written "./Name" or just "Name"
+> If we had wanted to pass just the "Name", we could have written "Name" instead.

 I recommend reading the section on Collection Views in the book by Charles Petzold.
 The last paragraph on p559 helps to explain the underlying mechanism.